divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Database migrations
 ~~~~~~~~~~~~~~~~~~~

 In its current state, database migrations are not executed automatically in cloud deployments.
-After deploying changes
+To run migrations
+automaically, add a :ref:`release command <release-commands>`: ``python manage.py migrate``.
+Alternatively you can run
-that require a database migration, you will need to run them manually in the cloud environment using SSH.
+the command manually in the cloud environment using SSH.